ObjectProfile/PythonBridge/docs/pages/tutorial01.md

 PBApplication start.
 ```

-Starting the Python vm may take a few seconds in some cases.
+Starting the Python Virtual Machine (VM) may take a few seconds in some cases.
 The python code we will execute is the following:

 ```Python
 import cv2